frankd123/Derek_Portfolio/README.md

 ## Project Proposal: Template Submission Inefficiencies

-At my current place of employment (inbound customer service calling center), we have multiple forms to manually submit via email and I outline in the following document how this method causes data inconsistencies, reduces calls per hour, what a solution scope would look like, and estimated business costs pre and post solution.
-This document is used to convince management to collect data and analyze this process to accurately assess the need for restructuring the process.
+### Objectives:
+- Demonstrate the potential costs of manual submission of forms in the calling center
+- Outline the value with a solution scope
+- Outline the data analysis process through project approval
+- Convince management this process needs to be analyzed.

+*Tools Used:*
+- Excel

 [Template submission Inefficiencies Document](https://github.com/frankd123/Derek_Portfolio/blob/main/images/Template%20Submission%20Inefficiencies%20CCI.pdf)